navilan/navilan.in/content/en/writings/2025/2025-12-13-the-story-wheel.md

 # A storyteller's perspective

 To narrate long stories to an audience is a transformative experience.
 You are telling a story while trying to connect with every person in the audience.
 As you are doing it they are connecting with the story and its characters through you.
-You respond to your audience, as you gauge their attention, their reactions and gently modifying your actions, sometimes the storyline, sometimes the characters in your story to make the experience one that they will never forget.
+You respond to your audience, as you gauge their attention, their reactions and gently modify, sometimes your actions, sometimes the storyline, sometimes the characters in your story to make the experience one that they will never forget.

  When the story you aim to tell is a cosmic one, it takes you to a different plane of existence.
-A wild horse that is the story and its characters having a direction of its own, another one the imagination of your audience, trying to mirror sometimes trying shift, yet another one, your own trying to respond and synchronize the two horses.
-If you are to make this a cosmic one, you have to become the field in which these horses gallop, surrendering to their rhythms, giving all your energy so that their movements align.
-When you manage that occasionally, that place along with everyone in it experiences the cosmic shift.
+The story and its characters gallop as a wild horse having a direction of its own.
+The imagination of the audience rides as another, trying to mirror, sometimes trying to break away.
+Yet another one, your own trying hard to respond and synchronize the other two.

+ If you are to make this a cosmic experience for all, you have to become the field in which these horses gallop, surrendering to their rhythms, giving all your energy so that their movements align.
+When you manage that occasionally, the whole place along with everyone in it experiences a magical cosmic shift and reality bends.

 :::row-wise-wider
 ![Telling Cosmic Stories](/en/writings/2025/sw/kayal2.jpg)